Dick Gregory, activist and comedian, dead at 84

 Gregory satirized segregation and racial injustice in his acts, and was arrested several times in the 1960s for joining civil rights rallies.

+When he was not making people laugh, he attended marches and parades to support various issues, including civil rights and the opposition to the Vietnam War.

+Gregory was also a health and spiritual advocate and a motivational speaker.
+He wrote several books, including "Murder in Memphis," which analyzed the assassination of Martin Luther King Jr.

-Fellow civil rights activist Rev. Jesse Jackson paid tribute to Gregory.
+Following the news of Gregory's passing, fellow civil rights activist Rev. Jesse Jackson paid tribute to him.

 "He taught us how to laugh.
 He taught us how to fight.
 He taught us how to live," he tweeted.
 "Dick Gregory was committed to justice.
 I miss him already."